Matthew-Denholm/TWIST_Project/README.md

 11.26.18
 Matthew Denholm-<br> Session controller should have basic CRUD functionality.
 Views need to be hooked up still to confirm this.

+12.04.18
+Matthew Denholm-<br> Session and Participant are fully functional on CRUD.
+Can be prettied up later.